Dragonmystic707/exalted-reincarnated/docs/System/Charms.md

 The Exalt may reinforce an object --no more than (Essence) meters in its largest dimension--and make it nigh unbreakable.

-The object is not considered “mundane,” and increases the difficulty to break or otherwise destroy it by (Essence).
+While reinforced, the object is no longer considered “mundane,” and increases the difficulty to break or otherwise destroy it by (Essence).

+### Deftly Applied Tools

+**Cost:** 5m
+**Type:** Supplemental
+**Mins:** Craft 3

+All things, with the proper study and analysis, may be approached without the need for brute force.
+During Feats of Strength, such as lifting, carrying, or destroying crafted materials, they may use (Cunning + Craft) roll instead, gaining (Essence) immediate successes.

 ### Discerning Craftsmanship